Steynzville/Blogsite/content/articles/fire-pit-tables-centerpiece.md

 **What are fire glass beads made of?**
 Tempered glass.
 It won't melt or discolor.

-*For timeless materials, see [Copper Lanterns That Age With Grace](/article/copper-lanterns-age-with-grace).*
+*For homeowners drawn to timeless materials, our article on [Copper Lanterns That Age With Grace](/article/copper-lanterns-age-with-grace) explores another approach to selecting outdoor elements that improve with age.*

 > The finest outdoor spaces are those that feel complete after sunset.

 ## Are Fire Pit Tables Worth It?

-For homeowners who regularly entertain outdoors, yes.
+For homeowners who regularly entertain outdoors, the answer is often yes.
 A fire pit table extends the usable season of a patio, creates a natural gathering point, and combines two functions in one piece of furniture.
-The ability to rest a glass on the edge while still enjoying the flame is one of those small luxuries quickly appreciated.
+The ability to rest a glass on the edge while still enjoying the flame is one of those small luxuries many homeowners quickly come to appreciate.

 ## The Bottom Line